WolfyCodeK/Tetris-AI/README.md

             py test_model.py 13 10
 ```

-## Training a new model (WARNING: The currently configured training process takes multiple days to converge and should only be run on a mid to high end graphics card)
+## Training a new model

+#### _WARNING: The training process can take multiple days to converge and should only be run on a medium to high end graphics card!_

 1. Adjust the hyper parameters before starting training.
 These can be found inside
 the train_model.py file: